trueos/trueos-docs/trueos-handbook/preinstall.rst

 ------------------------------

 Once the installation file is downloaded and its checksum verified, burn it to a media.
-Which media depends upon the file downloaded:
+The media you use depends upon the file downloaded:

-* Files beginning with :file:`TrueOS-Desktop` and ending with :file:`.iso` must be burned to a DVD.
+* Files ending with :file:`.iso` must be burned to a DVD.

-* Files beginning with :file:`TrueOS-Server` and ending with :file:`.iso` should be burned to a CD.

 * Files ending in :file:`img` must be burned to a USB stick.

-To burn to a CD or DVD, use either a burning utility packaged with the operating system on the system with the burner or a separate burning application. :numref:`Table %s <burn utils>` lists some freely available burning utilities.
+To burn to a DVD, use either a burning utility packaged with the operating system on the system with the burner or a separate burning application. :numref:`Table %s <burn utils>` lists some freely available burning utilities.

 .. _burn utils:

-.. table:: : Free Burning Utilities
+.. table:: Free Burning Utilities

    +-----------------------+------------------------------------------------------------------------------------------------+
    | Operating System      | Utility                                                                                        |